 Have you ever gotten to the window at the Starbucks drive-through only to be told that your drink has been paid for by the person in front of you?
 The person in front of you paid it forward and you have the choice to pay it forward for the next person.
-Sometimes the pay it forward will last hours with delighted customers eager to put a smile on the next person’s face.
+Sometimes the pay-it-forward will last hours with delighted customers eager to put a smile on the next person’s face!

 Step 1: Pick a Container

 It can be a basket, a bucket, a small paper bag, or a cup.
 I like things with handles so that you can hang it on a door handle to keep it out of reach of small animals and keep it safe from the elements.
 Some opt for gift bags so they can print and stick a label on the bag that says “You’ve Been Booed!”
-Psst: I’ve seen these stickers in the Dollar Spot at Target!
+Psst: I’ve seen booing supplies in the Dollar Spot at Target!

 Step 2: Gather your Goodies

 It’s Halloween so anything goes!
-Candy, stickers, themed erasers, temporary tattoos, balloons, bubbles, pencils, books, Dracula teeth, glow in the dark eyeballs, individually wrapped treats, glow sticks, and most importantly, toothbrushes!!
+Candy, stickers, themed erasers, temporary tattoos, balloons, bubbles, pencils, books, Dracula teeth, glow-in-the-dark eyeballs, individually wrapped treats, glow sticks, and most importantly, toothbrushes!!
 I ran to the Dollar Tree and bought pretty much everything in the store.
 If you have young ones, handmade drawings or paintings would be especially appreciated by older neighbors.

 Step 3: Prepare Instructions and a Boo Sign